JaroslavHavrda/MBTI_SW_DEV/index.md

 ### Problemsolving
 Problemsolving is a domain of introverted thinking.
 The capability of creating theories about a problem will allow you to create a working hypothesis, use this hypothesis to create a plan and then execute the plan to to resolve the problem.
 Provided you had correct information when you fromulated the theory.

+### Gathering real world data
+Extroverted sensing is good in gathering real world data about a problem.
+This will be helpfull since it ensures that the problem we solve is the correct one.

 ## Reflection of agile manifesto

 ### Individuals and interactions over processes and tools
 The focus on individuals and interactions is a nod to extroverted feeling with its capability to manage and align group goals and care for good of the group.

+### Working software over comprehensive documentation
+I do not see any cognitive function prefered here, this is more of goal statement.
+All cognitive functions above can work towards this goal.

 ### Customer collaboration over contract negotiation
 Again the required focus on customers brings extroverted feeling to my mind.
 This time I would emphasize owning other peoples problems.